 In their statement, Google pointed out that the measurement methodology is becoming obsolete (and I couldn’t agree more).
 They say that they won’t be relying exclusively on cookies.

 Limited Data Storage

 This is the first meaningful improvement.
-With G4 Analytics, the time you can store data has decreased from (up to) 64 months to 2 or 14 months (based on your preferences).
+With GA4, the time you can store data has decreased from (up to) 64 months to 2 or 14 months (based on your preferences).

 The limited timeframe pushes you to only store data for the period you are using it.

 In GA4, it's now possible to delete individual user data.
 In Universal Analytics, it was only possible to delete data within a set time range.
 This functionality is an improvement from a privacy perspective and makes it easier to respond to erasure requests under the GDPR.

 What are meaningful privacy improvements?